Josh Bell Player Props: Guardians vs. White Sox

-Josh Bell -- with a slugging percentage of .486 in his past 10 games, including two home runs -- will be in action for the Cleveland Guardians against the Chicago White Sox, with Mike Clevinger on the mound, on July 29 at 7:10 PM ET.
+Josh Bell -- with a slugging percentage of .500 in his past 10 games, including two home runs -- will be in action for the Cleveland Guardians versus the Chicago White Sox, with Michael Kopech on the hill, on July 30 at 2:10 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the White Sox.
+He had a one-hit showing in his most recent game (1-for-4) against the White Sox.

 Josh Bell Game Info & Props vs. the White Sox